-- 1.1 Neighbourhood Plans must pass a series of tests prescribed in legislation through the Neighbourhood Planning Regulations.
-These tests are collectively known as 'The Basic Conditions'.
-The basic conditions require that Neighbourhood Plans: - Are prepared having regard to national policy and guidance; - Are in general conformity with strategic policies in the Development Plan; - Contribute to the achievement of sustainable development; and - Are compatible with European Union obligations on environmental impact and human rights. - 1.2 How the Plan meets these requirements is set out in detail in the Basic Conditions Statement which will be submitted with the Plan to Northumberland County Council. - Alnwick District LDF Core Strategy DPD (2007) and Alnwick District Wide Local Plan (1997) - 1.3 One of the Basic Conditions is that the Plan must be in general conformity with strategic policies contained in the Development Plan.
-The Development Plan consists of policies in the Alnwick District LDF Core Strategy Development Plan Document (October 2007) and 'saved' policies in the Alnwick District Wide Local Plan (April 1997). - 1.4 The saved strategic policies in these Plans are therefore the policies with which the Lesbury Neighbourhood Plan must be in general conformity.
-The Basic Conditions Statement provides an assessment of the extent to which the Neighbourhood Plan is in general conformity with those policies.
+- 1.1 Neighbourhood Plans must pass a series of tests prescribed in legislation.
+These tests are collectively known as 'the basic conditions'.
+The basic conditions require that neighbourhood plans: - are prepared having regard to national planning policy and guidance; - are in general conformity with strategic policies in the development plan; - contribute to the achievement of sustainable development; - are compatible with European Union obligations on environmental impact and human rights; and - do not breach the requirements of Chapter 8 of Part 6 of the Conservation of Habitats and Species Regulations 2017 (the Habitats Regulations). - 1.2 How the Plan meets these requirements is set out in detail in the Basic Conditions Statement.

+Alnwick District LDF Core Strategy DPD (2007) and Alnwick District Wide Local Plan (1997)

+- 1.3 One of the basic conditions is that the Plan must be in general conformity with strategic policies contained in the development plan.
+Relevant strategic planning policies comprise policies contained in the Alnwick District LDF Core Strategy Development Plan Document (October 2007) and 'saved' policies in the Alnwick District Wide Local Plan (April 1997). - 1.4 The saved strategic policies in these plans are therefore the policies with which the Lesbury Neighbourhood Plan must be in general conformity.
+The Basic Conditions Statement provides an assessment of the extent to which the Lesbury Neighbourhood Plan is in general conformity with those policies.

-Northumberland County Council Local Plan [emerging]
+Northumberland Local Plan [emerging]

-- 1.5 Work has commenced on the preparation of a Local Plan for Northumberland.
-It is expected that this Plan will come into force in Spring 2020.
-The Lesbury Neighbourhood Plan seeks to work alongside this emerging Northumberland Local Plan, to ensure consistency in policy making throughout the process.
-The emerging Northumberland Local Plan allocates settlement boundaries for those villages that are not in the process of producing a Neighbourhood Plan.
-As Lesbury Parish is producing a Neighbourhood Plan, settlement boundaries for Lesbury, Hipsburn and Bilton will be defined through policies in this Neighbourhood Plan. - 1.6 A number of evidence-based reports have been commissioned to assist with the production of the emerging Northumberland Local Plan.
-Some of these evidence-based reports have also been used to inform the Lesbury Neighbourhood Plan.
+- 1.5 Work has commenced on the preparation of a new local plan for Northumberland.
+The Lesbury Neighbourhood Plan has been prepared having regard to the emerging Northumberland Local Plan, and its associated evidence base, to ensure consistency in policy making for the Parish.
+The emerging Northumberland Local Plan designates settlement boundaries for some villages that are not in the process of producing a neighbourhood plan.
+As Lesbury Parish Council has produced a neighbourhood plan, settlement boundaries for Lesbury, Hipsburn and Bilton are defined through policies in the Plan. - 1.6 A number of evidence-base reports have been commissioned to assist with the production of the emerging Northumberland Local Plan.
+Some of these evidence-base reports have also been used to inform the Lesbury Neighbourhood Plan.
 These reports are referred to in Appendix A.